thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 3. Select `Protocol IP v4` and then click `properties`

-4. Configure a manual IP or leave it as DHCP (automatic)
+4. Configure the IP manually or leave it as DHCP (automatic)

-5. Set the DNS with the ip of adserver (192.168.0.10 in this scenario)
+5. Set the DNS with the IP of adserver (192.168.0.10 in this scenario)

 6. Press `OK` -> `Close` -> `Close`

-7. Ping on `adserver.intra.it` and it must work
+7. Ping on `adserver.intra.it` and it should work

 8. Go to `Control Panel\Clock and Region`